I bought the Gerber shard as an attempt at a gift. Unfortunately, I couldn’t help but open it and try it out.

 At first look, the shard appears to be a good solid piece of metal with a nice matte black coating.
-Unfortunately that is where the shiny toy syndrome wore off.
-I took the shard out to give it some real world experience and it while it did have a few good key points, this is more of a novelty key chain than a true tool.
+Unfortunately, that is where the shiny toy syndrome wore off.
+I took the shard out to give it some real-world experience and while it did have a few good key points, this is more of a novelty key chain than a true tool.

 The bottle opener is about the best part of this tool and performs as expected

 The matte black coating looks good on a key chain and doesn’t stand out too much

 According to Gerber, The shard is fully TSA compliant, but I have not traveled with it yet and as such cannot attest to the truthfulness of that statement